8 of the Best Ways to Stay Fit, Healthy and Motivated This Winter

 As with our clothes, we need to adjust.
 Try PHA training, HIIT training, Tabata or classes in your gym.
 Athletes use the winter months to condition their bodies through upping their weight training programs.
 This allows them to prepare and increase performance for the following year.

 Sometimes a little accountability, structure from an instructor and a community of like minded people is all someone needs to get them through the winter months.
 Fitness classes are great for this.
 For example, in my bootcamp class, I will adapt the training to the weather accordingly.
 You’ll also be joined by a very supportive group that gets vocal on the morning of sessions through social media to encourage and support each other to get to the class.

 3. Train With a Friend

 There are many benefits to training with a friend.
 The biggest one is that you will support each other in the colder months.
-When one of you feels low, the other one will be there to pick you up.
-Always ensure you both have similar goals and can actually create training plans you can do together, in or outside the gym.
+When one of you feels low, the other one will be there to pick them up.
+Always ensure you both have similar goals and actually create training plans you can do together, in or outside the gym.
 The other big advantage of training with a friend is that you will also get excited and want to see them, which supports you when building a more positive relationship with food and exercise.

 4. Set Challenges and Performance Related Goals

 Don’t use the gym or training as a means to lose weight.
 Instead, always have performance related goals in mind when you go to the gym.
 Exercise is not the only thing that impacts weight loss; weight loss also comes down to nutrition and there is a high chance that, with Christmas around the corner, nutrition becomes less of a priority.